HippoEug/HackTheBox/Machines (Easy)/Bank.md

 # Summary
 ### 1. NMAP
+We find out this is a Linux machine, with 3 ports opened.
+SSH at Port 22, most probably DNS at Port 53, and HTTP at Port 80.

 ### 2. Enumeration
+Visiting `http://10.10.10.29:80` on our browser, we go to Apache2 Ubuntu Default Page.
+We also see some potential attacks when performing a searchsploit for `apache 2.4.7` & `openssh 6.6.1`.

 ### 3. Attacking Port 80 Apache 2.4.7
+Trying these exploits such as `Remote Code Execution + Scanner` & `JSP Upload Bypass / Remote Code Execution (2)` did not work, and we had to find another way in.

 ### 4. Attacking Port 22 OpenSSH 6.6.1p1
+We tried `Username Enumeration` exploits, but too did not work.

 ### 5. Further Enumeration with Dirbuster
+Intially, when performing both Gobuster & Dirbuster enumerations, not much directories were found.
+Primarily, they were `/`, `/icons/`, `/icons/small/` and `/server-status/`.
+After reading writeups, I realised we had to change a small config file.

 ### 6. Host Configuration
+As it turns out, there is something called "Virtual Hosts" in Apache, allowing for multiple domain names to be hosted on a single server.
+Using the right domain name would allow us to connect to the web application.

+Hence, we added the IP & domain `bank.htb` into our `/etc/hosts` file.
+Afterwards, when browsing to "bank.htb", we were presented with a login page.

 ### 7. Further Enumeration with Dirbuster Again
+Doing a Gobuster enumeration this time, we get far more directories.
+Of them, we see two interesting directories, `bank.htb/uploads/` and `bank.htb/balance-transfer`.
+Though we are forbidden to access `/uploads/`, we could access `/balance-transfer`, showing us many files with encrypted information of a bank account holder.

+NOTE: There is an alternative method, bypassing balance-transfer altogether and utilizing a redirect flaw, gaining access to the support page.

 ### 8. Exploitating Unencrypted Credentials
+As it turns out, there is a smaller unencrypted file amongst all the other encrypted information of a bank account holder.
+Through the failed encryption, we have plaintext access to his credentials to his bank account.
+We were able to log in to `http://bank.htb/login.php` with these credentials.

 ### 9. PHP Payload
+Since there is a Support page where we could upload a payload, we took a look at the source page and see that the developer had forgotten to remove a comment.
+Because of this human-error, we could run a PHP reverse shell.

+We used msfvenom to craft a PHP reverse shell and attempted to upload it through the Support page, but got an error.
+Reading the Developer comments once again, it seems that we had to wrap this PHP reverse shell with a `.htb` suffix instead.
+We recraft the payload using msfvenom once again, and was able to successfully upload it this time.

+Starting a Meterpreter listener, we execute this payload by navigating to `http://bank.htb/uploads/shell.htb`, and we got a Meterpreter reverse shell.

 ### 10. Privilege Escalation & Getting Flags
+Through navigating around, we got our first user flag.
+To get root flag, we try `getsystem` and `post/multi/recon/local_exploit_suggester` but both did not work.
+Googling for Linux Privilege Escalation, we see a solution we could attempt, where we check for SUID configurations.

+Doing `find / -perm -u=s -type f 2>/dev/null`, we see a file that did not belong there, `/var/htb/bin/emergency`.
+Upon analyzing the file, we see that the hard work has already been done, this file can get root privileges.
+Executing this file, we get root access and also the system flag.

 # Attack
 ## 1. NMAP